Dynamical arrest in active nematic turbulence: Conclusion

-In conclusion, our study of defect-free active nematic turbulence highlights the crucial role of topology beyond the existence of topological defects.
+Our study of active nematic turbulence highlights the crucial role of topology beyond the existence of topological defects.
 We argue that the connectivity of domain walls, the existence of pseudo-defects, and their interactions are key to understanding the dynamics of active nematics, from strong large-scale turbulence to dynamical arrest.
-Furthermore, when true defects are present, their interplay with pseudo-defects likely adds another intriguing layer of complexity.
+Furthermore, in the presence of true topological defects, their interplay with pseudo-defects adds another intriguing layer of complexity, as our Q-tensor simulations illustrate.
 Our results open new avenues for experimental analysis and design, particularly in tracing the intricate web of domain walls, their orientation, and their nodes.
+They also raise a series of challenging theoretical questions, such as understanding the properties of pseudo-defects, the nonlinear wavelength selection mechanism, and the nature of the long-range topological order of arrested states.

-\textbf{Acknowledgments}
+\section{Acknowledgments}

-Funding from the Spanish Ministry for Science and Innovation MICCINN/FEDER (PID2022-137713NB-C22 to IL and JC) and the Generalitat de Catalunya (AGAUR SGR-2021-00450 to IL and JC and ‘ICREA Academia’ award to JC) is acknowledged.
+Funding from the Spanish Ministry for Science and Innovation MICCINN/FEDER (PID2022-137713NB-C22 to IL and JC) and the Generalitat de Catalunya (AGAUR SGR-2021-00450 to IL and JC and ICREA Academia award to JC) is acknowledged.
 IL acknowledges support from the Flatiron Instutute, part of the Simons Foundation.
 RA thanks the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the Programme \textit{New Statistical Physics in Living Matter}, supported by EPSRC Grant Number EP/R014604/1, when work on this paper was undertaken.